dotlang/language/README.md

 - Function to get dynamic type of a tuple variable
 - Add notation for axioms and related operators like `=>` to protocol to be able to define semantics of a protocol.
 - Vet to format code based on the standard (indentation, spacing, warning about namings, ...).
 And force it before compilation.
+- Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).
+- Channels are the main tool for concurrency and coordination.